SKRTEEEEEE/markdowns/utils/learn-techs/backend.md

+# Backend resources
-# Backend resources that i recommend for learn
+Backend resources that i recommend for learn